Hipsters have officially taken over the modern world.

 Tupperware is so totally retro with artifacts from the 70s lining the bar and murals with colors that pop all along the walls and the storefront.
-It’s a cool place to grab a beer although it’s often crowded at night Thursday through Sunday.
+It’s a cool place to grab a beer although it’s often crowded with hipsters at night Thursday through Sunday.

 5. Café de la Luz Calle Puebla, 8